tailcallhq/tailcall/tests/execution_spec.md

 ## Porting from `graphql_spec`/`http_spec`

 Porting is automatically done by `testconv`.
+You can run `testconv` by doing `cargo run -p testconv`, but it is automatically performed by `./lint.sh --mode=fix`.
 This is a description of what it does under the hood.

 ### `http_spec`